-Unique and Cool Restaurants in Silicon Valley
+Unique and Cool Places to Eat in Silicon Valley

 This post contains affiliate links.
 If you click one and make a purchase, I may earn a small commission at no extra cost to you.
-It helps support the site so I can continue to offer great content to you!
+It helps support the site so I can continue to offer you great content!

 Aqui Cal – Mex – Campbell, Cupertino and San Jose